Nardin Academy

 Nardin Academy was founded by the Daughters of the Heart of Mary in 1857.
-The academy includes a college preparatory high school for young women and a co-educational elementary school located in Buffalo, New York.
-It also includes Montessori pre-school through 3rd grade, which is located in Buffalo, New York.
+The academy includes a college preparatory high school for young women, a co-educational elementary school, and a Montessori school for toddlers through 3rd grade, and is located in Buffalo, New York.

 History

 Nardin Academy was founded by the Society of the Daughters of the Heart of Mary over 160 years ago.
 Ernestine Nardin began the first Catholic school in Buffalo on Pearl Street before relocating to Franklin and Church Streets as St. Mary's Academy.
 It wasn't until 1890 that Miss Nardin moved the school to its current location on Cleveland Avenue.
 The school was named "The Nardin Academy" in 1917 and was changed in 1951 to the current "Nardin Academy."

 Irene Murphy, DHM started Buffalo's first Montessori with the opening of Nardin Montessori in 1963.
 It was moved to the former John R. Oishei Estate on West Ferry upon its purchase (and Varue Oishei's generous donation) in 1996.
 It was finally opened to students in 1998.

 Its campus is a contributing property in the Elmwood Historic District–East historic district.